WinThitiwat/Data_Lake_with_Spark/README.md

   ts, start_time, hour, day, week, month, year, weekday
   ```

-3. Load processed data back to data lake resides in S3
+3. Load processed data back to data lake resides in S3 by writing data into parquet files.

-Write all processed data into parquet files with that reside in S3 data lake.
 Following tables are saved as partitioned parquet file, which partitioned by `year` and `month`
 ```
 songs, time, songplays
 ```